 Since the archer pushup requires one arm to perform abduction, the chest fly requires both arms to abduct.
 The difficulty of performing this exercise is the elbows can’t flex.
 Instead, they need to remain extended when abducting.
 You need to connect your mind, and body and perform slowly.
 There are two grip versions of performing the chest fly.
 The first one is the regular grip from the inside where your forearm extensors are touching the rings.
 Your grip has to be sturdy to withstand the amount of bodyweight gravity is pulling.
 The second version is the outside ring grip.
 This version is much easier because you’re gripping the ring from the outside.
 The grip is simply the forearm flexors touching the rings, allowing weight support and ease to perform abduction.
 No matter which grips you choose, both require you to press up with your pecs, without elbow assistance.

 The exercise is more of an exaggeration of the horizontal pushup, except it’s a better version.
-The reason why it’s a better version is you can abduct your shoulder halfway by extending your elbow out.
-It allows your arms to adduct to stretch the pec tendon attached to the humerus.
-Then you can fully abduct your arms when you press your torso up, including rotating the wrist simultaneously.
-The elbows help to reinforce the amount of assistance they can give to make the pushup less strenuous.
+The reason why it’s that you can abduct your elbows out more away from the torso.
+Then you can fully adduct your arms when you press your torso up, including rotating the wrist simultaneously.
+During the regular pushup, the elbows are kept close to the torso during the pushup.
+These are the differences between the horizontal and a Bulgarian pushup.
+The similarities are the elbows help to reinforce the amount of assistance they can give to make the pushup less strenuous.
 Why?
-Because when the elbows are performing flexion, your triceps assist by extending the elbows to help you press up.
-You don’t need to adduct your shoulders to extend your elbows in a regular horizontal pushup.
-Instead, the elbows remain close to the torso while pressing up.
-These are the differences between the horizontal and a Bulgarian pushup.
+Because when the elbows extend, your triceps assist by extending the elbows to help you press up.

 Gymnastic Rings Exercises: Pulling

 There’s only one way to perform the bicep curl on gymnastic rings.
-You have to lower the body to a 30 degree angle; while only flexing the elbows.
-You cannot retract the scapula while the elbows flex because you’ll be doing pullups.
+You have to lower the body to a 30-degree angle; while only flexing the elbows.
+You cannot retract the scapula while the elbows flex because you’ll be doing horizontal pull-ups.
 To perform the exercise correctly, keep the scapula protracted, while flexing the elbows.
 Doing this ensures you’re doing the isolation exercise the right way.

 One Arm Assisted Pullups